FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/_index.md

 task to modify the parameters used to establish an exit connection with a remote partner in server or requester mode.
-A user subprogram can be called each time a session with a partner, or a set of partners, is opened depending on the Transfer CFT{{< TransferCFT/componentshortname  >}} parameter setting.
+A user subprogram can be called each time a session with a partner, or a set of partners, is opened depending on the {{< TransferCFT/axwayvariablesComponentShortName  >}} parameter setting.

 Use a directory exit to:

 - Server mode -
-    to replace the standard checks performed by Transfer CFT{{< TransferCFT/componentshortname >}} when a remote partner requests a connection
+    to replace the standard checks performed by {{< TransferCFT/axwayvariablesComponentShortName >}} when a remote partner requests a connection
 - Requester mode -
-    to provide, supplement or modify the parameters Transfer CFT{{< TransferCFT/componentshortname >}} requires to establish network and protocol connections with a remote partner
+    to provide, supplement or modify the parameters {{< TransferCFT/axwayvariablesComponentShortName >}} requires to establish network and protocol connections with a remote partner

 The directory exit parameters can include: